HellsJanitor/Custom-TI/README.md

 '#banished'						Teleports the player, and removes all map data, backpacks, landclaims and spawn points

 '#horde_arena'					Spawns increasingly difficult waves of zombies, with a final reward for the player for beating every wave

+'#powerless' All zombies in range are more damage resistant

+'#chicken_out' Turns all nearby zombies into chickens

+'#fowl_play' Evolves all chickens into Murder Turkeys

 ## Credits